 2024 Georgian parliamentary elections

 The party supported the widespread protests against the controversial 'foreign agent' bill in 2023 and once again in 2024 after its reintroduction and passage.[17][18]
 Ahead of the 2024 parliamentary election, For Georgia, by the initiative of the PresidentSalome Zourabichvili, tried to forge a coalition with Lelo's Strong Georgia bloc.
 On 20 September, For Georgia pulled out of the talks citing irreconcilable differences.
 Gakharia however thanked the president and Strong Georgia's leader Mamuka Khazaradze for the attempt and pledged future cooperation.[19]
 For Georgia subsequently announced that Zviad Dzidziguri, the chairman of the Conservative Party, would be running on its electoral list.[20]
 It also signed the president's initiative Georgian Charter that set out goals for a possible interim coalition government involving For Georgia, Strong Georgia, Unity – National Movement and Coalition for Change in case of their victory in the election for the purpose of ensuring the transition of power from the ruling Georgian Dream party and holding a snap parliamentary election afterwards.[21]
 However, the For Georgia party also positioned itself as an alternative to both Georgian Dream and National Movement, two largest parties in Georgia at that time, pledging to not form coalition government with any of it in the future.[22]
-Nevertheless, the For Georgia and other opposition parties suffered a defeat in the 2024 Georgian parliamentary election, with For Georgia receiving 8% of the vote, finishing on 5th place and becoming 4th largest opposition coalition in the government.[23]
+Nevertheless, the For Georgia and other opposition parties lost due to alleged fraud in the 2024 Georgian parliamentary election, with For Georgia receiving 8% of the vote, finishing on 5th place and becoming 4th largest opposition coalition in the government.[23]

 The party's economic policy is based on free market principles, while additionally pledging to create a social protection system that will provide basic social services for the most vulnerable groups of the population.
 It seeks to strengthen rule of law and checks and balances, reform education system to create competitive human capital, reduce bureaucracy and centralization, take active measures against corruption and influence of interest groups on government agencies, and further integration of Georgia into European Union and NATO.[27]
 During the 2024 parliamentary election campaign, the party has promised to increase the minimum wage from the nominal 50 lari to 950 lari, introduce 6-month unemployment benefits, and tying the increase of pensions with that of the economy.[28]